Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

 ### Over view
 ![alt text](https://github.com/Tsubame88/DataAnalyst_PowerBI_CustomerChurn/blob/main/Screenshot_Overview.png)
-1. Present the important KPI : the churn rate over 51 states is quite high of 26.86 %
+1. Present the important KPI : the churn rate across 51 states is quite high at 26.86 %
-1.
-2. ~45% reasons why customers churn is related to the categories "competitor" .
-This could rase a question that "is Databell competitive enough ?"
+2. Approximately 45% of the reasons why customers churn is related to the categories "competitor".
+This rises a question : "is Databell competitive enough ?"
+3. Persons with monthly contract tend to churn more than those with yearly contracts
+4. The churn rate of people not in a group is significantly higher than that of people in the groups
-3. The churn rate in Caliofornia is abnormaly high at 63.24% BUt we dont have yet a clear explannation for this high churn rate
+5. The churn rate in Caliofornia is abnormaly high at 63.24%, we will analyse the Demographic in more detail on the next page

 ### Analysing Demograhic
 1. Churn rate for Seniors citizens is  38.46% higher than the average churn rate around 10%.
 This might be good idea to analyse the customer age in general